reagul/Jenkins-VS7-K8s/README.md

 	-  Check-in build
 	-  Deploy the docker image to K8 namespace

 We will be deploying the SpringBoot app into a "default" namespace.
 Pipeline wiill use Config's for Kubernetes and Github  using plugins.
-We will use this sample SpringBoot-Actuator-JenkinsFile found inside /JenkinsScriptFiles/.
+We will use sample SpringBoot-Actuator-JenkinsFile found inside /JenkinsScriptFiles/.

 :star:We will assume that once the build `SUCCEEDS` the user will build a Docker image using the `Dockerfile` and upload to local/remote docker hub of choice.
 Remember to point the Jenkins File to this image repo.
 Common docker repo include Artifactory/Nexus.
 This a necessary manual step at this point in time.